Echinoidea/imgfx-crate/README.md

 - and, or, xor (and their complements with -n flag)
 - screen, overlay, average
 - bloom
+- sort

-All functions support operand reordering, allowing precise control over how the image's color channels are processed.
+All blend functions support operand reordering, allowing precise control over how the image's color channels are processed.
 Operand reordering lets you redefine how the source image's R, G, and B channels are mapped during the operation.